DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 These are plugins we built for Disciple.Tools.
 Currently, we have the following:

+* ``Disciple.Tools Genmapper`` - extends the Disciple.Tools system with visual generation mapping for groups and baptisms.
-* ``Disciple Tools Facebook Integration`` - This extends the Disciple Tools system with Facebook integration.
+* ``Disciple.Tools Facebook Integration`` - This extends the Disciple Tools system with Facebook integration.
+* ``Disciple.Tools Webform`` - This extends the Disciple Tools system with a web form leads collection.
-* ``Disciple Tools Demo Content`` - This extends the Disciple Tools system for rapid content addition for training purposes.
+* ``Disciple.Tools Demo Content`` - This extends the Disciple Tools system for rapid content addition for training purposes.
-* ``Disciple Tools Webform`` - This extends the Disciple Tools system with a web form leads collection.
+* ``Disciple.Tools Mobile App Extension`` - This lets you use the Disciple.Tools instances with the :ref:`DT mobile app <about-dt-app>`.

 .. _dt-plugins-recommended: